sgoldenlab/simba/docs/Tutorial_tools.md

 5. A folder with the video name will be generated and the all the extracted frames will be located in the folder.
 The frames will be in *.png* file format.

 ### Extract frames
+#### Single video

-Use this tool to extract every frame from a single video.
+Use this tool to extract every frame from a single video or multiple videos.

 1. Click on `Browse File` to select a video file.

-2. Click on `Extract all frames` to extract every frame from the video.
+2. Click on `Extract Frames(Single video)` to extract every frame from the video.

 3. A folder with the video name will be generated and the all the extracted frames will be located in the folder.
+The frames will be in *.png* file format.

+#### Multiple videos

+1. Click on `Browse Folder` to select the folder with videos.

+2. Click on `Extract Frames(Multiple videos)` to extract every frame from the video.

+3. Folders with the video name will be generated and the all the extracted frames will be located in the folders.
 The frames will be in *.png* file format.

 ### Extract frames from seq files
 Use this tool to extract all the frames from a video in **seq** file format.